figurestudios/SkyGameSDK/README.md

 > With SkyGameSDK, you can easily add tons of features to Unity WebGL games; multiplayer, screenshots, leaderboards, achievements, etc,,,

 # Inner workings
-The cross-communication between the browser and Unity works through the WebGLPluginJS.jslib file in Unity's Assets/Plugins/WebGL file and the SendMessage() function in the game instance.
+The cross-communication between the browser and Unity works through the PluginJS.jslib file in Unity's Assets/Plugins/WebGL file and the SendMessage() function in the game instance.
 DACs will currently only be implemented to send entries to the leaderboard.
 Will use it for a lobby system/screenshot feed/etc in the future once those added features come.

+# Planned features
+Screenshots will be implemented by using the passthrough using the Plugin.jslib, which will get the data for the screenshot and then get uploaded to Skynet.
+Leaderboards will work through publishing a feed to a DAC, although there will be obvious problems with trusting that leaderboard as there's no way to verify how legitimate it is.
+Realtime multiplayer will work through WebRTC, but since I can't add a decentralized TURN/STUN server I don't know how to make it acccessible to everyone, might work with websockets if those get added to Skynet.
+A friendlist could be added with MySky, adding all friends to a path and then looping through them to see if they've done the same.
+Lobbies could be built with DAC feeds once those are added, but might be hacky with unresponsive clients.
+Chess can be built from the demo below right now, just needs to pass either moves or full states of the game and add a chess engine to the project and it should basically be it.

 # Setup
 Download [this](https://siasky.net/AAB659zUOymZQY8zU9MX16MhJZoOBTRmFvFslGfunJ2Taw) file, unzip it, install WebGL for Unity, switch platform to WebGL, press "Build and Run" in Unity, swap out the generated .html file to the one provided in the project.
+Comments should hopefully be sufficient, and if not, I can guide you through discord (stelballe#2785).

 # License
 This is covered by the MIT license.
 Feel free to use it almost however you like ;)